prody/ProDy-website/tutorials/essa_tutorial/essa_prediction.rst

 Prediction of allosteric pockets
 ===============================================================================

+First, we will make necessary imports from ProDy_, NumPy_ and Matplotlib_ packages if you haven't already done it:

+.. ipython:: python

+    from prody import *
+    from numpy import *
+    from matplotlib.pyplot import *
+    ion()

 Allosteric pocket prediction requires Fpocket 3.0 and Pandas installed in your system.
 The first step is the pocket hunting, which is automatically carried out in the background, by calling :func:`.scanPockets`.
 This method parses the pocket